localai-community/ai-assistant-tobee/README.md

 - **Model Management**: Easy model installation and switching
 - **Advanced RAG**: Multi-modal document support
 - **Enterprise Features**: Multi-user, role-based access

+### 🎯 **What You Can Do Right Now**
+- ✅ Set up the AI assistant locally
+- ✅ Chat with local LLMs via Ollama
+- ✅ Use the web interface
+- ✅ Run with GPU acceleration on M1/M2 Macs
+- ✅ Use command-line automation

 ![Architecture Preview](docs/img/architecture-diagram.svg)